BobJones13579/fantasy-dashboard/docs/0-Overview/glossary.md

 # Project Glossary

+## TLDR

+Comprehensive glossary defining project-specific terminology, acronyms, and concepts used throughout the Fantasy Football Companion App documentation and codebase.

 ## Purpose

 This document defines project-specific terminology, acronyms, and concepts used throughout the Fantasy Football Companion App documentation and codebase.